OJEE 2023 Exam - Dates, Registration, Syllabus, Pattern, Eligibility, Admit Card, Result

 • Take printout of the locked choice

-• This is one-time facility.
+• This is a one-time facility.
 Once the choices are locked it cannot be changed

 Step 5: 1st round of Seat Allotment